SzymonSawon/RasaDiscordBot/README.md

         return []
 ```
-3. Add your intents and actions to new story:
+3. Add your intents and actions to new story in data/stories.yml:
 ```
 stories: